 If there is a potential lab opportunity this year, the fellow must have working knowledge of editing equipment, including AVID, Adobe Premiere, and a remote post-production workflow.

 Applications for the Sally Menke Editing Fellowship will be accepted starting Friday, March 25, 2021; the deadline for submissions is Thursday, April 8, 2021.
 Please apply online and carefully read the instructions below:

 Applicant demographic information

 A link to one feature film you feel best demonstrates your editing ability

 Upload one letter of recommendation from an editor or director with whom you have previously collaborated, addressed to the Sally Menke Memorial Editing Fellowship Selection Committee.
-Include as a .pdf document with the file name in the format: LASTNAME_FIRSTNAME_Letter
+Include as a PDF with the file name in the format: LASTNAME_FIRSTNAME_Letter

-Upload your response to the following questions as a .pdf document with the file name in the format: LASTNAME_FIRSTNAME _Application
+Upload your response to the following questions as a PDF with the file name in the format: LASTNAME_FIRSTNAME _Application

 Choose a film you admire for its exceptional editing and explain why.